 Crickets range from 1/2 – 1 inch in length.
 Crickets can be black or dark brown in color.

 In warm weather, crickets usually live outdoors and are often found near the garbage.
 In the colder months, they seek shelter.
 Crickets are nocturnal, hiding in warm dark places during the day.
 But will move inside when grasses dry up or environmental conditions outdoors become unfavorable (excess heat, cold, or rainfall).

 Crickets eat almost anything, including fabrics, other insects (dead or alive), food products, and furs.
 Crickets can feed on materials, foods, and paper products indoors.
 Outside, crickets generally feed off plants and other insects.
 Cotton, linen, wool, rayon, nylon, silk, and furs are also at risk, along with soiled materials, wallpaper, bookbinding glue, fruit, vegetables, and meat.
 Crickets have been known to cannibalize when there is no other food source available.

 Life Cycle & Reproduction

 Crickets go through simple metamorphosis (egg, nymph, adult) and typically have one generation per year.
-Adults mate in late summer and females deposit 200 to 2,000 eggs in soil or wood during the fall.
+Adults mate in late summer, and females deposit 200 to 2,000 eggs in soil or wood during the fall.
 The eggs hatch into nymphs the following spring.
-Nymphs look like the adults except are wingless and smaller in size; they will develop through 8 to 10 instars before becoming adults.
+Nymphs look like adults except are wingless and smaller in size; they will develop through 8 to 10 instars before becoming adults.